Welcoming guests into your home is a wonderful way to show hospitality.

 Adding a plant or fresh flowers to your guest room can make it feel more welcoming.
 A small potted plant on the nightstand or dresser brings life to the space.

 Choose low-maintenance plants that don’t need much care between guests.
 Succulents or air plants are good options.
-They add a natural element without requiring daily watering.

-10. Place a mirror for getting ready
+10. Place a Mirror for Getting Ready

 Adding a mirror to your guest bedroom is a smart move.
 It lets visitors check their appearance before heading out.
 A full-length mirror is ideal, giving guests a complete view.